Chambers and Partners 2016

 Chambers and Partners 2007

 Chambers and Partners 2006

-Mark George Q.C. is a highly experienced defence trial advocate of more than 35 years call.
+Mark George Q.C. is a highly experienced defence trial advocate.
 He is regularly instructed in cases of murder, manslaughter, rape and other serious sexual cases.
 Before he took silk he was regularly briefed in serious cases of historic sexual assault, often representing teachers and carers.
 In silk he continues to defend in such cases.
 His extensive experience also includes many appearances in drug importation cases involving massive amounts of illegal drugs as well as other serious cases involving amongst others allegations of attempted murder.

 Mark also has considerable experience of hearings before the Parole Board where he represents prisoners, particularly before lifer panels and has advised in many cases involving serving prisoners and their rights in areas such as sentence calculation and security categorisation.
 Mark undertakes judicial review work relating to prison law and criminal law such as challenges to decisions of the CCRC.

 Mark undertakes inquests on behalf of bereaved families often following deaths in police or prison custody.
 Mark also represents interested parties at high profile inquests following controversial deaths and where substantial cross-examination of police officers is required.
 Mark is currently instructed along with Pete Weatherby QC on behalf of 22 families who lost loved ones in the Hillsborough disaster.

 Mark is an opponent of the death penalty and has a strong interest in death penalty cases in the United States.
 He is currently